kwameopareasiedu/react-simple-widgets/docs/file-picker.md

     The type of decoration to use on the picker.
 It can be one be `FieldDecoration.NONE`, `FieldDecoration.FLAT`, `FieldDecoration.UNDERLINE` or `FieldDecoration.FLOATING_LABEL`

+-   `error?: string`

+    An optional error message to show under the widget

 -   `extensions?: Array<string>`

     The list of valid extensions.
-If specified and the selected file's extension is not included, an error message is displayed and the select button is disabled.
+If specified, and the selected file's extension is not included, an error message is displayed and the select button is disabled.

     > The extensions should not start with a dot (I.e. Use `["jpg", "png"]`, not `[".jpg", ".png"]`)